nasa/cumulus-orca/tasks/copy_to_glacier/README.md

                     "etag" (str): etag of the file object in the AWS S3 Glacier bucket.

     get_destination_bucket_name(config: Dict[str, Any]) -> str
+        Returns the bucket to copy to.
+        Uses the collection value in config if present, otherwise the default.

+        Environment Vars:
+            ORCA_DEFAULT_BUCKET (str): Name of the default S3 Glacier ORCA bucket files should be
+                                                archived to.

+        Args:
+            config: See schemas/config.json for more information.

+        Returns:
+            The name of the bucket to use.

     get_storage_class(config: Dict[str, Any]) -> str
+        Returns the storage class to use on ingest.
+        Uses the collection value in config if present, otherwise the default.

+        Environment Vars:
+            DEFAULT_STORAGE_CLASS (str): The class of storage to use when ingesting files.
+                                                                Can be overridden by collection config.
+                                                                Must match value in storage_class table.

+        Args:
+            config: See schemas/config.json for more information.

+        Returns:
+            The name of the storage class to use.

     handler(event: Dict[str, Union[List[str], Dict]], context: object) -> Any
         Lambda handler.
 Runs a cumulus task that